 At Carers at Home we recognise the considerable responsibility of carers working in clients homes, usually in unsupervised settings and often alone.

 It is therefore paramount to us that the carers we recruit are suitable and competent to undertake the tasks required of them.

 The well-being and security of clients is protected by our policies and procedures on recruitment and selection of staff.

-Carers at Home has a structured Induction programme, which is completed by all new care staff prior to them taking responsibility for the provision of personal care service, and working alone in the homes of our clients.
+Carers at Home has a structured Induction process which is completed by all new care staff prior to them taking responsibility for the provision of personal care service, and working alone in the homes of our clients.